Azure-Samples/communication-services-ui-library-react-native/README.md

 ## ❤️ Feedback

 We appreciate your feedback and energy helping us improve our services.
-[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_9WTOR2ItSo0oFee).
+[If you&#39;ve tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_9WTOR2ItSo0oFee).

 ## Prerequisites

 An Azure account with an active subscription.
 Create an account for free.
 A deployed Communication Services resource.
 Create a Communication Services resource.
 An Authentication Endpoint that will return the Azure Communication Services Token.
 See example or clone the code.

 Node, Watchman, and React Native CLI: please refer to [React Native environment setup guide](https://reactnative.dev/docs/environment-setup).

 Yarn: refer to [installation guide](https://classic.yarnpkg.com/lang/en/docs/install)